-- Review of project plans and the Boring Request. - Desk study of nearby projects, preliminary investigations, or existing geotechnical databases. - Review of other datasets, such as regional topography, geology, satellite, and aircraft imagery from sources such as United States Geological Survey (USGS), Louisiana Geologic Survey (LGS), and DOTD. - + A site reconnaissance visit (for more complex sites or sites with difficult access issues). - Consent from landowners to enter onto private property as necessary.
+- Review of project plans and the Boring Request. - Desk study of nearby projects, preliminary investigations, or existing geotechnical databases. - Review of other data sets, such as regional topography, geology, satellite, and aircraft imagery from sources such as United States Geological Survey (USGS), Louisiana Geologic Survey (LGS), and DOTD. - A site reconnaissance visit (for more complex, sites with difficult access issues, or sites that may need traffic control). - Consent from landowners to enter onto private property as necessary.
 In the case that consent is not granted, the Consultant shall contact the GDS project engineer to execute a Forced Entry, as per Louisiana Revised Statute 48:217.
 Forced entry access will be granted via written notice from the Project Manager (PM).